All Episodes

 And also, watch Fox News tonight.

-I will be on Hannity without Sean, uh, Jason Chaffetz will be hosting, and I'll be doing a segment with I Just Got Word with Mike Huckabee, who was one of our guests today.
+Jason Chaffetz will be hosting, and I'll be doing a segment with I Just Got Word with Mike Huckabee, who is one of our guests today.

-And thanks, obviously, to Carol Roth who joined us and Tommy Larren, and we had the aforementioned governor and Paul Murrow and uh Frank Seller and the rest.
+And we had the aforementioned governor and Paul Murrow and Frank Siller and the rest.

-I'll be back hopefully if Linda will allow it.
+I'll be back, hopefully, if Linda will allow it.

 Export Selection